 The OKR retrospective

-At the end of each quarter, you will need to assemble your entire team and conduct a review regarding what was accomplished, what was learned, and where you go from here.
+At the end of each quarter, you'll need to assemble your entire team and conduct a review regarding what was accomplished during the previous OKR cycle, what was learned, and where you go from here.
 This is known as the OKR retrospective and occurs at the individual, team, and company levels.

-The purpose of this is to zoom out and look at the bigger picture of the OKR process.
+The purpose of this is to zoom out and look at the bigger picture of the OKR process and your OKR cycle.
 You want to see if what you’re doing is working or if there are things that need to be changed.
 These retrospectives are part of the continuous OKR planning process and serve as valuable tools to collaboratively problem solve and solicit feedback from the organization.

-Through this, you can improve your OKR implementation in addition to setting more effective goals for the next quarter.
+Through this, you can improve your OKR implementation in addition to setting more effective goals for the next OKR cycle.
 Retrospectives also help to maintain alignment across the organization and maintain focus on the crucial priorities.

 During the retrospective meeting, your team should be considering questions such as: